ags2121/iTunesStoreClone/README.md

 iTunesStoreClone
 ================

-Built an iTunes App Store Clone that implements the following features:
+An iTunes App Store Clone that implements the following features:
 <ul>
 <li> Utilizes a UISearchBar to receive a search string that is used to query the iTunes
 search API